Info for students in our group

 Communication

-Group members are expected to remain in communication as often as possible.
 Members should participate in our regular group meetings (typically once every week or two during the academic term, with occasional gaps due to academic overload or travel).
 PI Hughes will meet with students outside of regular group meetings to discuss detailed technical issues, or while working on papers.
+Zoom may be used when in-person meetings are not possible (due to, e.g., travel, weather, nearly-civilization-ending diseases).

 Sometimes an absence is inevitable.
 If circumstances are going to keep you out of contact for extended periods, please let Hughes know that your situation is keeping you away from the group for a little while.
+This includes vacations; in addition to the need for time off shared by all humans, students are entitled to certain amounts of vacation time (check the union regulations for details).
+Please just let all concerned know so we don’t worry if you are out of contact.

 Goal setting and expectations

-Working with PI Hughes, each group member will formulate goals for what they hope to achieve both short-term (e.g., in a semester or academic year) and long-term (i.e., focusing on career goals).
 We generally try to support students over an academic year with a mixture of TA and RA funds; when we are approaching the end of a grant cycle, a bit of extra TA duties might be necessary.
 Priority is given to making sure students have summer support, and that late-stage students (those who intend to defend their theses soon) have a “clear runway” for wrapping up their final projects.

 Once per year, group members will meet with Hughes at length to assess overall progress, to assess career goals, and to identify any concerns.
 We may find it useful to adapt the MIT form used for postdoc annual reviews, which can be downloaded here.
 This form offers an opportunity for both mentor and mentee to offer feedback on this process.